kishwarshafin/pepper/README.md

 <img src="./img/PMDV_variant_calling_ONT.png" alt="PEPPER-Margin-DeepVariant Variant Calling Workflow" width="720p"></img>
 </p>

-### How to cite
+---
+### Methods and results
-If you use `PEPPER-Margin-DeepVariant` please cite the following manuscript:
+A detailed description of `PEPPER-Margin-DeepVariant` methods and results are discussed in the following manuscript:

 <details>